platformsh/platformsh-docs/src/configuration/app/source-operations.md

 platform source-operation:run update
 ```

-The `source-operation:run` command takes the command name to run plus, optionally, additional variables to inject in the environment of the source operation.
+The `source-operation:run` command has one requierd parameter, the command name to run.
+Additional variables may also be added to inject in the environment of the source operation.
 They will be interpreted the same way as any other [variable](/development/variables.md) set through the UI or CLI, which means you need an `env:` prefix to expose them as a Unix environment variable.
 They can then be referenced by the source operation like any other variable.

 ```bash
 platform source-operation:run update --variable env:FOO=bar --variable env:BAZ=beep